rsookram/telescope-recent-files/README.md

 The extension provides the following options:

-- `stat_files` (default `true`).

-  Defines if the files should be checked for existence before showing in the pickers.
-  When working on remotely mounted filesystems, it is helpful to turn it off in order to eliminate an extra latency when showing the pickers.
-At the cost of [potentially] showing non-existing files.

 - `ignore_patterns` (default `{"/tmp/"}`).

   The list of file patterns to ignore in the picker.
 These are the standard [Lua patterns](https://www.lua.org/pil/20.2.html).